 Coleus forskohlii (Plectranthus barbatus)

 Coleus forskohlii is a plant that is native to India and Thailand.
 It is a member of the mint family of plants.
-The root of Coleus forskohlii plant has been used in Ayurvedic medicine for centuries often as a natural diuretic and blood pressure-lowering agent.
-The plant contains many bioactive substances, including Rosmarinic Acid, Flavonoids, and Essential oils; however, the most studied compound is called forskolin.
+The plant contains bioactive substances, including rosmarinic acid, flavonoids, and essential oils; however, the most studied compound is called forskolin.

-Researchers are interested in Coleus forskohlii for its potential weight loss effects.
 Coleus stimulates cells to increase an enzyme called hormone-sensitive lipase that burns fat.
-Coleus stimulation may also aid weight reduction because it ramps up the release of thyroid hormone, which regulates metabolic rate.
-In one trial, men who took coleus forskohlii for three months saw not only a significant reduction in body weight but also a boost in their testosterone levels too.
+Another way coleus may also aid with weight reduction is by ramping up the release of thyroid hormone.
+In one trial, men who took coleus forskohlii for three months saw not only a significant reduction in body weight but also a boost in their testosterone levels.

-In another study, 19 women who took coleus forskholii for three months appeared to have reduced chances of gaining weight.
-One product that has received the lion's share of clinical research attention is a patented supplement called ForsLean.
+In another study, 19 women who took coleus forskohlii for three months appeared to have reduced chances of gaining weight.

 Capsicum (Capsicum Frutescens)